 Staff with any symptoms of infection should stay at home.
 Testing for SARS-CoV-2 is strongly recommended since symptoms can be uncharacteristic and very mild.
 There are now different types of tests including PCR and rapid antigen detection tests.
-The latter are less sensitive; therefore PCR is the test recommended in this document.
-However, antigen tests can have their place in screening of staff as long as the test has been evaluated and approved for the purpose by the proper national or regional authority.
+The latter are less sensitive; therefore, PCR tests remain as the recommended option in this document.
+The antigen tests have varying performance and can give both false negative and false positive results.
+The advantages are speed and the possibly to be used "point-of-care".
+Some authors therefore recommend that confirmatory testing with a nucleic acid amplification test (e.g., RT-PCR) should be considered after negative antigen test results in symptomatic persons and positive antigen test results in asymptomatic persons.
+Therefore, PCR tests remain mandatory for screening patients prior to admission to a transplant ward.
+However, antigen tests can have their place in emergency rooms and for screening of staff as long as the test has been evaluated and approved for the purpose by the proper national or regional authority.
 Return to work by staff members who have recovered from COVID-19 should follow national guidelines.
 Currently, there are no strong recommendations to regularly test asymptomatic healthcare workers.
 However, testing of an asymptomatic health care worker is recommended in case of contact with a suspected or documented case of proven SARS-CoV-2 infection.